 These cookies will shock and amaze you.
 They are butter free, oil free and refined sugar-free.
 They are also thick, fat and chunky…..just the way I like my vegan chocolate chip cookies to be.
 I have a secret to them too….I use pecan butter and cornstarch.
 The pecan butter makes them amazingly rich and by adding just a bit of cornstarch, it makes them so tender.
 They have also been tasting tested and generously approved by my tough critic of a husband and great friend, Lesli.
 For that, I know they are a winner!

 These chocolate chip cookies were inspired by my Roasted Pecan Butter recipe I posted yesterday.
 These are so “buttery” I had to pinch myself.
 They are so rich, so moist and so full of flavor….without a drop of butter.

 I wanted them super thick and juicy….hence the title of them.
-Mission accomplished🙂
+Mission accomplished 🙂

-Recipe: Makes about 14 cookies, depending on how big you make them
+Recipe: Makes about 14 cookies, depending on how bigbutterke them

 1 cup roasted pecan butter (Click on the link below to see how to make this.
-Pecan butter is creamier and oilier than other nut butters, so I wouldn’t recommend subbing anything.
-I made them with peanut butter and the taste was good, but they were more dry and didn’t hold together as well)
+Pecan butter is creamier and oilier than other nut butter, so I wouldn’t recommend subbing anything.
+I made them with peanut butter and the taste was good, but they were drier and didn’t hold together as well)

 1/2 cup whole wheat pastry flour

 1/4 cup plus 2 tablespoons pure maple syrup

 1/2 teaspoon baking soda

 1/4 teaspoon fine sea salt (depending on how much you added when you make the pecan butter, this may need to be adjusted)